AndreasHGK/EasyKits/README.md

 With all this customizability you can use it for tons of gamemodes from kitpvp to factions.

 - [x] **Easy conversion:** Already have another kit plugin fully set up?
 Don't worry!
-You can use the /ekimport command to import kits from KitUI and AdvancedKits
+You can use the /ekimport command to import kits from KitUI, KitsPlus and AdvancedKits

 - [x] **Chestkits:** Each kit has the option to be a chestkit.
 These kits will be a chest when claimed, and when you tap with them you will equip them.